BrendenWalker/GHECSecurity/GHEC_BaselineConfig.md

 ### Policy Settings

-#### Member privileges (BWalker ñ changed somewhere in 12/2025)
+#### Member privileges (BWalker ‚Äì changed somewhere in 12/2025)

 * **Base Permissions**: Read.
 Every member has Read access to all repositories.
 * **Repository creation**: Disabled.
-This may seem too restrictive, however allowing members to create private repositories doesnít seem to have a purpose in a corporate environment.
-If we find a need for a ëskunkworksí, setting that up as a new organization provides better control.
+This may seem too restrictive, however allowing members to create private repositories doesn‚Äôt seem to have a purpose in a corporate environment.
+If we find a need for a ‚Äòskunkworks‚Äô, setting that up as a new organization provides better control.
 * **Repository forking**: Disabled.
 Allowing users to fork repositories in a corporate environment can lead to a mess.
 * **Outside collaborators**: Enterprise owners only.
 We need to keep control of this.
 Currently contractors have domain accounts, so there is no need for this feature.
 * **Default branch name**: main but NOT enforced across the enterprise.
 We have many projects with different main branch names.